 The Missing Peace -Men and women experience, respond to, exhibit the symptoms of and recover from trauma differently from women.
 Therefore, the interventions and treatment services we provide to men must also be different.
 In addition, many treatment professionals may be unintentionally re-traumatizing male participants thereby increasing their risk of failure in the program.
 This presentation offers practical guidance and tools for professionals working with men in navigating these challenging areas.

 Trauma-Informed Treatment for Men: While men’s addiction and mental health treatment has been quite successful there is great room for improvement.
 This new framework integrates the latest thinking on addiction and recovery, relational cultural theory, male psychological development, and trauma.
 Current treatment models and theories fail to adequately consider the relational needs of men; often omit a clear understanding of the impact of the socialization process on men; fall short of adequately addressing the impact of abuse and trauma that is so strongly linked with addiction and the life of the male addict; and often ignore any social context and/or the consequences of political, social, and economic power.
-Attendees will also have the opportunity to go through some of the exercises from the curriculum, Helping Men Recover, co-authored by Mr. Griffin, Dr. Stephanie Covington, and Rick Dauer.

 This workshop explores the five important elements to creating effective teamwork: Collaboration, Communication, Conflict Resolution, Crisis Management, and Cross Training.
 Beginning with the stages of team development the presentation then looks at common challenges teams face in being able to operate at peak performance using these five critical skills.
 Bringing the offbeat humor for which he is known, Dan provides a thought-provoking presentation while also giving attendees some practical skills to immediately implement to improve team functionality.